vti/plack-i18n/README.md

     A shortcut for `$env-`{'plack.i18n'}->handle($env->{'plack.i18n.language'})>.

-# LICENSE
+# METHODS

-Copyright (C) Viacheslav Tykhanovskyi.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+## `new`

+Creates new object.

+## `default_language`

+Returns default language.

+## `handle($language)`

+Returns handle of appropriate language.

+## `languages`

+Returns available languages.

 # AUTHOR

-vti <viacheslav.t@gmail.com>
+Viacheslav Tykhanovskyi, <viacheslav.t@gmail.com>

+# COPYRIGHT AND LICENSE

+Copyright (C) 2015, Viacheslav Tykhanovskyi

+This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.